 Figure 2: Tree condition and fungal infection rating scales.

 C. fagisuga wax masses in the four frames at 1.5m height will be counted.
-Number of X. betulae craters and/or excretory tubes will be recorded as well.
+Number of X. betulae craters and excretory tubes will be recorded as well.

 Bark Sampling and Fungal Identification

-Three visible lesion cankers from this year will be selected per tree sampled.
+Three visible lesion cankers from this year will be selected on each tree sampled.
 I will use a narrow blade, sterilized between each use with a butane lighter, to collect sporodochia (asexual reproductive structures) into sterile 5 ml vials.
 Vials will be kept cool for lab identification.

 Proposed Timeline